Struggling to get interviews?

 For instance, a nonprofit organization might require you to track donations and expenses if you seek a donor relations role.

-And if you’re applying for a marketing-oriented nonprofit position, you should list your marketing-related experience (if you have any), such as creating effective communications strategies using popular social media platforms like Instagram or TikTok.
+If you’re applying for a marketing-oriented nonprofit position, list your marketing-related experience, such as creating effective communications strategies using popular social media platforms like Instagram or TikTok.

 Below are some examples of hard skills for a nonprofit professional: